PabloMoret/BDP_Assignment1/README.md

 Big Data Platforms have grown up very quickly these last years, as well as Data Science.
 In this assignment we will be designing and developing a small big data platform given a data set.

 The data set is a group of elements with the same properties.
 In our case, we will be working with the New York City Taxi Data set.
-Due to implementing practicalities, the data set will be stored in a *.csv* file, but in real life it would be a real scenario of ingesting each taxi ride and stored and managed them in the data base.
+Due to managing practicalities, the data will be retrieved from the dataset, instead of saving a very huge *.csv* file.
+In real life it would be a real scenario of ingesting each taxi ride and stored and managed them in the data base.
 NYC Taxi Ride Data Set **Documentation** can be checked [here](https://data.cityofnewyork.us/Transportation/2018-Yellow-Taxi-Trip-Data/t29m-gskq).

 In order to design and build a big data platform some aspects need to be considder.
 The design is based on basic 3 components:

 * Data Ingestion (*mysimbdp-dataingest*): the data ingestion part is where raw data is retrieved.
 In our case the data is set by tuples, *tuples* in other words.
 Each row is a tuple and each colum is a property of each element.
-Ideally, each driver would submit each trip he or she does, inserting all the required information:
+Ideally, each driver would submit each trip he or she does, inserting all the required information (note that most of the fields below would probably be filled in automatically):

 	* ID of the vendor.
 	* Date and time of the trip when engaged.
 	* Date and time of the trip when disengaged.
 	* Number of passengers.
 	* Location when engaged.
-	* Location when disengaged.
+	* Location when disengaged.p
 	* The rate of the trip, depending on the destination.
 	* Trip stored in vehicle or not.
 	* Payment type.